Strict independence: Introduction and preliminaries

 Strict independence is a new concept.
 This work is the first paper where it is explicitly defined and systematically studied.
 However, it has been used implicitly in several articles dealing to some extent with different candidates for notions of weight in dependent theories, such as \cite{Sh783,AlfAlex-dp,Us}.
 It was then isolated by the second author in \cite{Us1} as a possible notion giving rise to a good concept of orthogonality in dependent theories.

 Strict non-forking was defined by Shelah in \cite{Sh783}.
-The main result that Shelah proves in regard to this notion is essentially that strict non-forking implies strict independence (in this paper, we refer to this result as ``Shelah's Lemma'').
-Implicit in Shelah's paper is the following important fact: a strictly non-forking sequence is a witness (actually, strict independence is enough).
-This fact was later isolated and explicitly stated in \cite{kachernikov} and \textbf{\cite{Us1}}.{} We refer to this fact here as ``Kim's Lemma for dependent theories''.
+The main result that Shelah proves in regard to this notion is essentially that in dependent theories strict non-forking implies strict independence (in this paper, we refer to this result as ``Shelah's Lemma'').
+Implicit in Shelah's paper is the following important fact: a strictly non-forking sequence in a dependent theory is a witness (actually, assuming \NTP{} and strict independence is enough).
+This fact was later isolated and explicitly stated in \cite{kachernikov} and \textbf{\cite{Us1}}.{} We refer to this fact here as ``Kim's Lemma for \NTP{} theories''.
 The existence of such sequences was established in \cite{kachernikov}.

 Existence of manageable witnesses is an important property of a theory.
 For example, Kim showed that in a simple theory, all Morley sequences are witnesses.
 This was a key technical result that allowed the development of simple theories: e.g., it lies at heart of Kim's proof of symmetry of non-forking.
 In \cite{kachernikov}, the existence of witnesses was the main step in the proof of forking = dividing.
-So strict non-forking and witnesses have already proved very useful in the study of dependent theories.
+So strict non-forking and witnesses have already proved very useful in the study of \NTP{} theories.

 Nevertheless, very little was known in general about these concepts.
 For example, it was not known whether or not strict non-forking is symmetric.
 No natural characterization of the class of witnesses was known either.
 The situation is remedied to a large extent by the current investigation.